mesg-foundation/docs/guide/service/what-is-a-service.md

 # What is a Service?

-A Service is a normalized bi-directional communication layer which acts a connection from any technology to Core.
+A Service is a normalized bi-directional communication layer used to channel communications between exterior technologies and Core.

-MESG depends heavily on Services.
-These Services are automatically built and ran inside Docker.
-You can connect anything you want, as long as it can run inside Docker \(as long as it can run on a computer\).
+There are no limits to what you can connect with Services, as long as it can run inside Docker \(as long as it can run on a computer\).
 If you need more details about how to connect dependencies to your service check out the [Dockerize the Service](dockerize-the-service.md) page.

+Services can be purchased or sold as Modules in the [MESG Marketplace](https://mesg.com/marketplace).
+The Marketplace connects those who want to save time or increase efficiency in development with those looking to earn MESG Tokens for creating useful Services.

-A Service needs to implement two types of communications: receiving tasks and submitting events.
+Services use two types of communication: receiving tasks and submitting events.

 ## Receiving Tasks